Generalized geometric commutator theory and quantum geometric bracket and its uses: Quantum covariant Hamiltonian system

 Analogously, this is similar to the dynamic equation in ordinary differential equation when covariant equilibrium $\frac{\mathcal{D}}{dt}\hat{f}=0$ holds, it also reveals that covariant equation $\frac{d}{dt}\hat{f}+\hat{f}\hat{w}=0$ is a complete expression in quantum mechanics.
-Thus, any observable that covariant commutes with the Hamiltonian is not a constant of the motion.
+Thus, any observable that covariant commutes with the Hamiltonian usually is not a constant of the motion.
+It can be seen that the G-dynamics is the quantum correspondence of the S-dynamics, that is to say,